 Study in Thailand for a degree or just for a semester abroad!

 In this friendly and warm Asian country and culture, you will have a great time.
 All university programs are accredited and globally recognized, from regional universities with a more Thai character to globally competitive programs.
-You are very welcome to study for a full degree, for just one exchange semester abroad, or even a Summer University in Thailand!
+You are very welcome to study for a full degree, to come for just one exchange semester abroad, or even a short Summer University in Thailand!

 The most popular fields of study among foreign students are business administration, marketing, business English, Thai language, general management and international business management on undergraduate and graduate level.